SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 └───────┬───────┘
         │
 ┌───────▼───────┐
-│    u-boot     │  SPI or eMMC
+│    u-boot     │  NAND or eMMC
 └───────┬───────┘
         │
 ┌───────▼───────┐
-│     Linux     │  SPI or eMMC or NVMe └───────┬───────┘
+│     Linux     │  NAND or eMMC or NVMe └───────┬───────┘
         │
 ┌───────▼───────┐
-│    rootfs     │  SPI or eMMC or NVMe └───────────────┘
+│    rootfs     │  NAND or eMMC or NVMe └───────────────┘
 ```